-There is an expectation in our Federation that children behave well at all times.
+There is an expectation at Wigley and Penny Acres Primary School that children behave well at all times.

 We try as a school to keep rules to a minimum, with the belief that children will respond and copy the exemplary standards set by peers and the staff at the school.
 There is an understanding that:

-- Children will consistently work to the best of their ability whilst taking pride in their behaviours towards others and their learning. - Children line-up quietly at the start of the day and at the end of each break-time.

-- Children enter school in a quiet and orderly manner, ready for learning. - Children politely listen and respond to others in school. - Children are kind and considerate to each other and their surroundings.
+- children line-up quietly at the start of the day and at the end of each break-time. - children are responsible for putting equipment away, responding to "the 5 minute bell" at Penny Acres.
+At Wigley the first bell means freeze, and on the second pupils line up. - children enter school in a quiet and orderly manner, ready for learning. - children politely listen and respond to what an adult in school tells them to do. - children are kind and considerate to each other.